ucsdCSE110wi16/CSE110M240T5/README.md

 			brainstorm: random thoughts

 		Parse-Starter-Project-1.13.0:
-		Folder containing the build for UpUrVent.
+		Folder containing the build for Friendsy.